Orania: External reception

-Regarding the near-total segregation of the town and lack of any black residents, James Kirchick and Sebastian Rich of the Virginia Quarterly Review describe an uneasy relationship between the town's residents and the county's apartheid history.
+Regarding the near-total segregation of the town and lack of any black residents, James Kirchick and Sebastian Rich of the Virginia Quarterly Review describe an uneasy relationship between the town's residents and the country's apartheid history.
 Orania's strict ethnonationalism and anti-globalization are incompatible with both apartheid and the rainbow nation of modern South Africa.
 Despite this, Orania maintains several monuments of the apartheid which had been discarded from other places.
 The Orania Cultural History Museum includes busts of every apartheid president of South Africa except for F. W. de Klerk, whom the museum's director considers a "traitor" for his part in the country's transition to democracy.
 Leon Louw, the executive director of the South African Free Market Foundation, questioned the perception that the town is a refuge for racial bigots.

-Orania is mentioned in a leaked American diplomatic cables, relating details of a 2004 visit to the town, where it is described as a "sleepy country town with few signs of growth or vitality".
-A sentiment shared by Gavin Haynes from Vice News who said that, "If you're a certain way inclined, Orania is probably a nice place to live.
+Gavin Haynes from Vice News said that, "If you're a certain way inclined, Orania is probably a nice place to live.
 It's very neighbourly.
 It's also one of the dullest, most achingly pointless places in Christendom".

 Professor Kwandiwe Kondlo, a professor in political economy at the University of Johannesburg, said that Orania served as an important safety valve for Afrikaners in transition, and that "The Afrikaners are very forward-thinking people.
 Orania was established as a tactical strategic exit for the Afrikaner, should the new South Africa run into serious crisis.
 They will then have a place to preserve themselves".